cveras33/project-1-group-6/README.md

 1. Do certain genres become more popular at specific times of the year?
   * i.e - Does Christmas music get more popular around December?

 2. Do certain genres maintain popularity all year long?

 3. Do certain attributes have a corelation with the time of year?

 #### Music Preference History

 1. How music changed over time?
   * Danceability, energy, liveliness, etc

 2. Genre popularity over the course of history

+#### Bonus Questions

+1. Based on loudness - do people skip songs or listen to them?
+  * ie: if the song is a lower loudness or volume, do people listen to it or skip it?

 ## [Kaggle](https://www.kaggle.com/)